setsmdeveloper/SETSM/README.md

 git submodule update --init --recursive
 ```

-If instead you downloaded a `tgz` of the source code.
+If instead you downloaded an archive of the source code.
 You can run this script to handle installing the submodules:

 ```sh
 ./SubmoduleInstall.py